cloud-hypervisor/rust-hypervisor-firmware/README.md

 currently support resetting the virtio block device it is not possible to boot all the way into the OS.

-## Building

-To compile:

-cargo build --release --target x86_64-unknown-none.json -Zbuild-std=core,alloc -Zbuild-std-features=compiler-builtins-mem

-The result will be in:

-target/x86_64-unknown-none/release/hypervisor-fw

 ## Features

 * virtio (PCI) block support